phpbb/documentation/development/extensions/tutorial_events.rst

         </a>
     </li>

-Once the template listener has been saved, you should be able to see the new link in the top-left of the board's nav-bar, with the icon of the FAQ link and the text ``DEMO_PAGE``.
+Once the template listener has been created, you should be able to see the new link in the board's nav-bar, with the icon of the FAQ link and the text ``DEMO_PAGE``.
 We will fix the link text in the next section.

 .. tip::